-thurrock.gov.uk is designed to be as accessible as possible for every user.
+We want thurrock.gov.uk to accessible for all.
 This means that you should be able to access our information and services with the latest versions of screen readers and basic operating system screen magnifiers.

 You should always upgrade your web browser to the latest version.
 This will mean: